-Banks do not have to honor checks written for amounts in excess of your account balance, and in many states you violate the law when you knowingly or accidentally write a check without sufficient funds to cover it.
-However, in many instances banks do honor checks that cause your account to go into the negative, but policies relating to overdraft procedures vary greatly from bank to bank.
+Banks do not have to honor checks written for amounts in excess of your account balance.
+In many states, you violate the law when you knowingly or accidentally write a check without sufficient funds to cover it.
+However, in many instances, banks do honor checks that cause your account to go into the negative, but policies relating to overdraft procedures vary greatly from bank to bank.

-As of 2010, you have the right to opt in or opt out of your bank's standard overdraft procedures.
-This means you can give your bank the discretion to make decisions on paying overdraft items but if you do so then your bank can assess an overdraft fee even if it chooses not to honor an item.
-If you opt out your bank cannot approve items that would cause your account to go into the negative but neither can it charge you any overdraft fees.
+You have the right to opt-in or opt-out of your bank's standard overdraft procedures.
+This means you can give your bank the discretion to make decisions on paying overdraft items, but if you do so, then your bank can assess an overdraft fee even if it chooses not to honor an item.
+If you opt-out your bank cannot approve items that would cause your account to go into the negative, but neither can it charge you any overdraft fees.
 However, these rules only apply to one-time debit card transactions and not checks.

 The Consumer Financial Protection Bureau also warns that if you choose to opt-out, the bank can instead charge you a non-sufficient funds fee.
 The organization points out that this fee is often equal to the amount of an overdraft fee.